BozhiWang/Tangle-based-Blockchain-attack-simulation/README.md

-# DAG-blockchain-attack-simulation
+# Tangle-based-Blockchain-attack-simulation

 ## Introduction

-This is a simultor of DAG-blockchain.
-We use this simultor to test the specific response of the blockchain network when it is facing some kinds of attack or special issue.
+This is a simulator of Tangle-based blockchain.

-The working mode of the network is based on Tangle(IoTA) but removed the monitor.
+We construct three types of attacks and corresponding evaluations including parasite attack (PS), double spending attack (DS) and hybrid attack (HB) to test the security of tangle-based blockchains.

 ## Run the project